-Upgrading to IBM POWER9 System facts you need to know for 2019
+Upgrading to IBM POWER9 System facts you need to know.
+Revised for 2020

 The POWER9 servers deliver the highest reliability with secure pre-loaded firmware.
 POWER9 is cloud-ready and easily integrates into any organization’s private or hybrid cloud strategy.
 By updating your foundation with the latest POWER9-based servers, you can effectively run your mission critical requirements alongside modern, data intensive workloads.

 - S914 9009-41A - 4U single socket entry-level scale out server.

 - S924 9009-42A - 4U two socket flagship scale out server.

 (Most Cores and highest CPW in the scale-out family)